-Therefore, the Commission finds that the house can be approved consistent with Section 30253 of the Coastal Act, as long as the applicant conforms to the recommendations contained in the aforementioned soils and geology report.
-The Commission further finds that the proposed residence, as conditioned to conform to the consultant's geology and soils recommendations, will minimize risks of developing in this area that may occur as a result of natural hazards.
+The Commission finds that the house can be approved consistent with Section 30253 of the Coastal Act, as long as the applicant conforms to the recommendations contained in the soils and geology report.
+The Commission further finds that the proposed residence, as conditioned to conform to the consultant's geology and soils recommendations, will minimize risks of developing in this area that contains a geologic hazard.

-The Commission, in previous permit actions on development in this area, has found that there are certain risks associated with hillside development that can never be entirely eliminated.
-In addition to the general risks associated with hillside development in geologically hazardous areas, the Commission notes that its approval is based on professional reports and professional engineering solutions that are the responsibility of the applicants to implement.
-Based on site specific soil/geologic constraints addressed in the applicant's geology report, the applicant shall, as a condition of approval, assume the risks inherent in potential slope failure from erosion.
-Therefore, the Commission further finds that in order to be consistent with Section 30253 of the Coastal Act, the applicant must also record a deed restriction assuming the risk of developing in this hazardous area, and waiving the Commission's liability for damage that may occur as a result of such natural hazards.
+The Commission notes that its approval is based on professional reports and professional engineering solutions that are the responsibility of the applicants to implement.
+Based on site specific soil/geologic constraints addressed in the applicant's geology report, the applicant shall, as a condition of approval, assume the risks inherent in potential slope failure from existing unconsolidated fill material.